weifengliu-ssslab/Benchmark_SpMV_using_CSR/README.md

 - Prerequisites

-1. processor: Intel Broadwell (the 5th generation processor) or above,
+1. Processor: Intel Broadwell (the 5th generation processor) or above,

 2. OS: Microsoft Windows 7 or above,